harikvpy/python-articles/async-python-part-2/article.md

 What we have done is create a few generator functions, each of which <i>yields</i> a value after sleeping a random interval.
 The sleep is not relevant and is there to simulate a time consuming IO intensive background operation.
 Also, the sleep slows down the print messages, which helps us track and visualize the program's run progress much better.

-Then, we created a class `MyConcurrentRunner`, which allows generators to be queued to it.
-Thereafter when its `run()` method is invoked, we execute the queued generators in a round-robin fashion by calling the built in `next()` with the generator popped from the queue.
+Then, we created a class <i>MyConcurrentRunner</i>, which allows generators to be queued to it.
+Thereafter when its <i>run()</i> method is invoked, we execute the queued generators in a round-robin fashion by calling the built in <i>next()</i> with the generator popped from the queue.

 While this is greatly oversimplified, Python's async framework works in a similar manner.
-The `MyConcurrentRunner` here is the event loop in async Python and the generator functions that we created are the `async` functions that we write.
-While here we explicitly queue the generators to our `MyConcurrentRunner` instance, in async Python, this happens implicitly when we <i>await</i> on an an async routine by calling it using the `await func()` syntax.
+The <i>MyConcurrentRunner</i> here is the event loop in async Python and the generator functions that we created are the <i>async</i> functions that we write.
+While here we explicitly queue the generators to our <i>MyConcurrentRunner</i> instance, in async Python, this happens implicitly when we <i>await</i> on an an async routine by calling it using the <i>await func()</i> syntax.

 Of course Python's event loop is way more complex.
 It allows other types of async routines such as timer routines to be queued up, which when they expire the eventloop scheduler calls.
 The queued up routines are also scheduled in a more first-to-finish-first-served manner than our fixed order of queuing up.